 Don't you forget it!
 Dr. Wanna maker's soda fount is more popular than ever.
-In fact there has been such a demand for the cooling draught that the Doctor has been compelled to employ extra help in order to accommodate his large run of customers.
-Go and refresh yourselves and take your nearest friend along with you.
+In fact there has been such a demand for the cooling draught that the Doctor has been compelled to employ extra help in County nominating Convention. order to accommodate his large run of customers.
+Go and refresh yourselves and take your nearest friend along